 Our residential prices are subject to the Low User Regulations, as discussed in section 2.2.
-We comply with these regulations by offering low user price categories with a fixed price of \$0.15 per day and volume prices that ensure that consumers who use 8,000 kWh per year or less are better off on the low fixed price categories.
+We comply with these regulations by offering low user price categories for residential consumers at their primary place of residence with a fixed price of \$0.15 per day and volume prices that ensure that consumers who use 8,000 kWh per year or less are better off on the low fixed price categories.